backtrace-labs/verneuil/README.md

 backups as a nice side effect.
 The
 [replication approach](https://docs.google.com/document/d/173cfdvnVB_68No9vqmgKHc_SSd0Cy3-YmPaXZsVvXIg)
 is thus completely different.
-In particular, while litestream only works with sqlite databases in WAL mode, Verneuil only supports rollback journaling.
+In particular, while litestream only works with SQLite databases in WAL mode, Verneuil only supports rollback journaling.
 See `doc/DESIGN.md` for details.

 What's in this repo
 -------------------

-1. A "Linux" VFS (`c/linuxvfs.c`) that implements everything that sqlite needs for a non-WAL DB, without all the backward compatibility cruft in sqlite's Unix VFS.
+1. A "Linux" VFS (`c/linuxvfs.c`) that implements everything that SQLite needs for a non-WAL DB, without all the backward compatibility cruft in SQLite's Unix VFS.
 The new VFS's behaviour is fully compatible with upstream's Unix VFS!
-It's a simpler starting point for new (Linux-only) sqlite VFSes.
+It's a simpler starting point for new (Linux-only) SQLite VFSes.

 2. A Rust crate with a C interface (see `include/verneuil.h`) to configure and register: